 - Water: For this soup, we’re using pure water instead of broth because the other ingredients add enough flavor that broth isn’t necessary.

 - Bay Leaf: Bay leaf brings a distinctively rustic, earthy, and floral dimension you just can’t get from other woody herbs.
-For this reason, bay leaf is listed in many soup and stew recipes.
-If you’re looking for more ways to use it, tossing a leaf into a pot of chicken noodle soup or turkey soup is never a bad idea.

 - Salt & Pepper: Ham has a smoky, salty taste similar to bacon, so the hambone alone may add enough flavor.
 That being said, be sure to taste before adding any additional seasoning.